pasqal-io/horqrux/docs/differentiation.md

 ### Adjoint Differentiation (DiffMode.ADJOINT)
 The [adjoint differentiation mode](https://arxiv.org/abs/2009.02823) computes first-order gradients by only requiring at most three states in memory in `O(P)` time where `P` is the number of parameters in a circuit.

-!!! warning "Using shots"
+!!! warning "Usage restrictions"
-    Adjoint differentiation does not support shots.
+    Adjoint differentiation does not support shots or density matrix inputs.

 ### Generalized Parameter-Shift rules (DiffMode.GPSR)
 The Generalized parameter shift rule (GPSR mode) is an extension of the well known [parameter shift rule (PSR)](https://arxiv.org/abs/1811.11184) algorithm [to arbitrary quantum operations](https://arxiv.org/abs/2108.01218).
 Indeed, PSR applies for quantum operations whose generator has a single gap in its eigenvalue spectrum.
 GPSR extends to multi-gap eigenvalued generators.